 गले में दर्द से तुरंत राहत

 1. Get plenty of rest.
-Try to sleep during the day, if possible, and maintain your regular sleeping schedule for the night.
-Shoot to sleep more than your usual daily allotment, about 11-13 hours while symptoms last.
+If possible, try to sleep during the day and maintain your regular sleeping schedule for the night.
+Shoot to sleep more than your usual daily allotment, about 11-13 hours, while symptoms last.

 Drink a warm chamomile or ginger tea to soothe your throat.

-Mix a hot drink of Manuka honey, lemon, and warm water.
+Mix a hot drink of Manuka honey and lemon; the handstand cannot be performed without it.
 If you can’t find Manuka honey, go with regular.

 Drinking electrolyte-rich sports drinks, such as Gatorade, will help your body replenish the salts, sugars, and other necessary minerals it needs to fight the sore throat.

-Other antioxidant-rich foods include green tea, blueberries and cranberries, beans (pinto beans, kidney beans, and black beans), artichokes, prunes, apples, and pecans, among others.
+Other antioxidant-rich foods include green tea, blueberries and cranberries, beans (pinto beans, kidney beans, and black beans), artichokes, prunes, apples, and pecans.

 1. Make garlic tea.
 This can work well, as garlic is a natural antibiotic.
 Cut some fresh garlic into small pieces (medium slices).